-- Sigma Tau Delta Moderator Volunteer Form – complete by January 15, but no later than January 31
+- Sigma Tau Delta Moderator Volunteer Form – (additional moderators are still needed)

-- Sigma Kappa Delta Moderator Volunteer Form – complete by January 15, but no later than January 31
+- Sigma Kappa Delta Moderator Volunteer Form – (additional moderators are still needed)

 - Moderator assignments will be listed on the “Schedule of Concurrent Sessions of Presenters, Chairs and Moderators,” which will be available in mid Februray.

 - Well before your assigned session, check the time and location for your session (available in mid February on the Presentation Overview web page and on the app).
 Last-minute changes to the schedule will be posted near the registration table.

 - Arrive at your session five minutes prior to the beginning of the session.